hareshgurav1997/delta-demo/README.md

 # delta-demo

-This is a demo for Git and Github class.
+This is a demo for Git and GitHub class.

 #Student
 Haresh Gurav